 Many factors affect the fund's performance.
 Developments that disrupt global economies and financial markets, such as pandemics and epidemics, may magnify factors that affect a fund's performance.
 The fund's share price and yield change daily based on changes in market conditions and interest rates and in response to other economic, political, or financial developments.
 The fund's reaction to these developments will be affected by the types and maturities of securities in which the fund invests, the financial condition, industry and economic sector, and geographic location of an issuer, and the fund's level of investment in the securities of that issuer.
-Unlike individual debt securities, which typically pay principal at maturity, the value of an investment in the fund will fluctuate.
 When you sell your shares they may be worth more or less than what you paid for them, which means that you could lose money by investing in the fund.